 OK, This is not one of my usual posts with pretty pictures!!
 Today I’m coming to you as your DIY fix-it girl.
-I’m going to show you how to clean a washer inlet valve filter yourself and save yourself a few bucks.
+I’m going to show you how to clean a washer inlet valve filter yourself and save yourself a call to the repairman (and a few $$$)

 Step 1.